climate-tech-handbook/climate-tech-handbook/docs/index.md

 ## We are here to help you answer the most important question in the world:

-# Am I actually making a difference?
+# How am I going to make a difference?

 [👉 FIND OUT](../solutions){ .md-button .md-button--primary }